MANPR840/MockInsurancePremiumQuoteUI/README.md

 npm install -g @angular/cli

-## Clone Repo
+## Step 1: Clone the Repository
 Open a terminal or command prompt.
 Navigate to the directory where you want to clone the repository: cd /path/to/your/directory Clone the repository using the GitLab URL: git clone https://github.com/MANPR840/MockInsurancePremiumQuoteUI.git

+## Step 2: Install and run the app
-# Navigate to directory MockInsurancePremiumQuoteUI in terminal
+Navigate to directory MockInsurancePremiumQuoteUI in terminal

 npm install
 npm start